rpggio/obsidian-chat-stream/README.md

 ## Usage

 1. Select a note in the canvas
-2. Press Shift+Command+Enter to send current note and ancestors to GPT
+2. Press Alt+Shift+G to generate new note from GPT using current note + ancestors
-3. GPT chat will respond in a child note
-4. To quickly create an empty child note for responding, press Command+Enter.
+3. To create next note for responding, press Alt+Shift+N.

 AI notes are colored purple, and tagged with `chat_role=assistant` in the canvas data file.